Fort Worth Cats: 2005

 Under the management of Wayne Terwilliger, the Cats defeated the San Angelo Colts for the 2005 Central Baseball League championship after beating the Pensacola Pelicans in the first round of the playoffs.
 It was Fort Worth's first championship since 1948.
-They won both halves of the season with identical 30-17 records, which was a franchise record for wins in a season.
+They won both halves of the season with identical 30–17 records, which was a franchise record for wins in a season.
 The Cats also made the playoffs in 2003, which was Terwilliger's first season as manager.

 Stan Hough was named the Cats' new manager on December 6, 2005, taking over for Terwilliger, who remained with the club as Hough's first base coach in 2006.
-Prior to being named the manager, Hough was the team's hitting instructor from 2004-05.
+Prior to being named the manager, Hough was the team's hitting instructor from 2004 to 2005.
 Prior to the Cats' job, his last managerial job was with the Delmarva Shorebirds, which is a Class-A affiliate of the Baltimore Orioles, in 2003.
 He also managed the Triple-A Ottawa Lynx in 2001.

 2006

 In 2006, the Cats changed leagues and joined the new American Association.
 They won their second straight title and their first title in the new league by beating the St. Paul Saints 3 games to 2 in the championship series.
-The 2006 regular season record was 56-39 with a 0.589 winning percentage.
+The 2006 regular season record was 56–39 with a 0.589 winning percentage.
 The total season attendance was 177,894 for 46 games, which was an average of 3,867 per game.

-Luke Hochevar pitched for the Cats in 2006, making four starts (1-1, 2.38 ERA) prior to being drafted #1 overall in the 2006 Major League Baseball Draft by the Kansas City Royals.
+Luke Hochevar pitched for the Cats in 2006, making four starts (1–1, 2.38 ERA) prior to being drafted #1 overall in the 2006 Major League Baseball Draft by the Kansas City Royals.

 2007

-On September 8, 2007, the Cats defeated the St. Paul Saints 4-1 in the fifth game of the American Association Championship playoffs to capture a second straight American Association Championship and third straight overall.
-The Cats had won 6 straight decisive Game 5's and were 13-0 in games in which they faced elimination the last 3 seasons.
+On September 8, 2007, the Cats defeated the St. Paul Saints 4–1 in the fifth game of the American Association Championship playoffs to capture a second straight American Association Championship and third straight overall.
+The Cats had won 6 straight decisive Game 5's and were 13–0 in games in which they faced elimination the last 3 seasons.
 They had been down 2 games to 1 in 5 of the last 6 series following a pattern of winning the first game, losing the next two, and then winning games 4 and 5.
-The only exception was when they were down 2-0 to the El Paso Diablos in the 2007 Division Series before winning 3 straight at LaGrave Field.
-The 2007 regular season record was 53-40 with a 0.570 winning percentage.
+The only exception was when they were down 2–0 to the El Paso Diablos in the 2007 Division Series before winning 3 straight at LaGrave Field.
+The 2007 regular season record was 53–40 with a 0.570 winning percentage.
 Total season attendance was 141,330 for 34 games, which was an average of 4,157 per game.

 Max Scherzer was on the Cats roster in 2007.
 In 2008, he was called up to the Arizona Diamondbacks.